tdunn1248/sql-exercises/README.md

  - [X] Install Homebrew by following instructions listed here
  - [X] Install Postgres by following instructions listed here
- - [ ] Learn the psql command line tool by working through the following tutorials
+ - [X] Learn the psql command line tool by working through the following tutorials
- - [ ] complete the tutorial for createdb here
+ - [X] complete the tutorial for createdb here
- - [ ] complete the tutorial for selecting the database here
+ - [X] complete the tutorial for selecting the database here
- - [ ] complete the tutorial for dropping the database here
+ - [ X] complete the tutorial for dropping the database here
- - [ ] complete the tutorial for create table here
+ - [X ] complete the tutorial for create table here
- - [ ] complete the tutorial for drop table here
+ - [ X] complete the tutorial for drop table here
- - [ ] complete the tutorial for schema here
+ - [X ] complete the tutorial for schema here
- - [ ] complete the tutorial for insert here
+ - [X ] complete the tutorial for insert here
- - [ ] complete the tutorial for select here
+ - [X ] complete the tutorial for select here
- - [ ] complete the tutorial for expressions here
+ - [X ] complete the tutorial for expressions here
- - [ ] complete the tutorial for where clause here
+ - [X ] complete the tutorial for where clause here
- - [ ] complete the tutorial for and and or operators here
+ - [X ] complete the tutorial for and and or operators here
- - [ ] complete the tutorial for update queries here
+ - [X ] complete the tutorial for update queries here
- - [ ] complete the tutorial for delete queries here
+ - [X ] complete the tutorial for delete queries here
- - [ ] complete the tutorial for the like clause here
+ - [X] complete the tutorial for the like clause here
- - [ ] complete the tutorial for the limit clause here
+ - [X] complete the tutorial for the limit clause here
- - [ ] complete the tutorial for the order by clause here
+ - [X] complete the tutorial for the order by clause here
- - [ ] complete the tutorial for the group by clause here
+ - [X] complete the tutorial for the group by clause here

 ## Day 4: Mini Project & Exercises